simongarland/csvguess/README.md

 .csv.colhdrs[file] - return a list of colhdrs from file

- info:.csv.info[file] - return a table of information about the file columns are:
+ .csv.info[file] - return a table of information about the file columns include:

 	- c - column name
 	- ci - column index
-	- t - load type; mw - max width
+	- t - load type
+	- mw - max width
 	- dchar - distinct characters in values
 	- rules - rules that caught the type
+	- gr - granularity - a measure of the number of different values.
+A granularity of 0 means it’s all just one value, 100 means every value is different.
+A hight granularity is an indicator that the column will compress well, and that it could be stored as an enumeration rather than strings.
-	- maybe - needs checking, _could_ be say a date, but perhaps just a float?
+	- maybe - assigned type needs checking, 1812 for example _could_ be a date, or a time of day, or a short, or an int, or a long, a float or perhaps a symbol for the title of a loud lump of music.

- .csv.info0[file;onlycols] - like .csv.info except that it only analyses <onlycols>
+.csv.infoonly[file;onlycols] - like .csv.info except that it only analyses <onlycols>

+.csv.infolike[file;pattern] - like .csv.info except that it only analyses columns with a name matching pattern (case independent)

  example:

 ```
-	info:.csv.info0[file;(.csv.colhdrs file)like"*price"]
+	info:.csv.infoonly[file;`buy`sell`size]

 	info:.csv.infolike[file;"*price"]